step-/JSON.awk/doc/embed.md

   `NJPATHS` is the array length. `JPATHS` will include non-leaf nodes when global variable `BRIEF=0`.

+* When it encounters an error, JSON.awk's main loop will call function `cb_fail1(error_message)`, If `cb_fail1` returns a non-zero value then JSON.awk will print the error message to stderr, which is the default way to handle errors when JSON.awk isn't embedded.

-* JSON.awk's END action will call function `cb_fails(FAILS, NFAILS)`, where `FAILS` is an associative array of error messages, if any, that JSON.awk prints to stderr while it parses JSON input, and `NFAILS` is the array length.
+* JSON.awk's END action will call function `cb_fails(FAILS, NFAILS)`, where `FAILS` is an associative array of error messages, if any, that JSON.awk accumulates while it parses JSON input, and `NFAILS` is the array length.

 <a name="notes"></a>
 **Notes**